kp101/Wellness-Monitor/RaspberryPi_2B+Panic_Button/README.md

 <b>Raspberry Pi 2B with Panic Button</b>

-This project is obsolete, replaced by more generic routines in RaspberryPi folder.
+This project is obsolete, replaced by more generic version in RaspberryPi folder.